Vitamin D and Sleep: End Sleeplessness by Increasing Your Vitamin D Levels

 - Better subjective sleep experience

-- Lower sleep latency
+- Support sleep latency

 But why does vitamin D have these effects?
 Science is still looking for concrete answers.
 But it’s thought, at least in part, that vitamin D is responsible for regulating tryptophan hydroxylase or TRPH’s expression.
 This is an enzyme that limits how much serotonin your body produces.
 Since serotonin production is related to melatonin production, vitamin D is linked to the production of both hormones in this way.